Aileron Station: a proud tradition of quality with a sustainability outlook

-Aileron Pastoral Holdings has achieved in-conversion organic certification via Southern Cross Certified.
-The property has been recognised as working towards stringent organic standards, eliminating harmful and banned chemicals, synthetic inputs/fertilisers and genetically modified organisms.
+Aileron Pastoral Holdings has achieved in-conversion organic certification via Southern Cross Certified and the property has been recognised as working towards stringent organic standards.
 The certification process, a three year period, verifies care for APH soil and water.
 The property’s next related milestone will be to become fully certified organic.
-We anticipate our industrial hemp trials for 2020 to gain organic certification, given the remote location has never been used for cropping.
+We anticipate our industrial hemp trials will gain organic certification, given the remote location has never been used for cropping.

 Innovation, Research & Development

 Together with university and industry partners, we are involved in the development of self-sustaining microbial based technologies and sequencing for accelerated soil rehabilitation.